 This, combined with vapers’ reignited love affair with mechanical squonkers, has made squonk mods great again.

-This year, we’ve seen an explosion mods with built-in bottles – from small capacity mech mods to high wattage devices.
+This year, we’ve seen an explosion of mods with built-in bottles – from small capacity mech mods to high wattage devices.

 With the influx of choices available, one would invariably wonder: “what are the best squonk mods today?”